Filtering or lane splitting is the fine art of threading your motorcycle between traffic to make progress.

 As previously stated, you can filter on zigzags provided you don’t filter past the car at the head of the traffic.
 However, this doesn’t make it a good idea as pedestrians are liable to cross between cars at these points, leading to a high risk of a collision.

 Ideally, you should avoid filtering on zigzags where possible; however, if you decide to take this on, you should be painfully aware of any pedestrians you or may not be able to see.

 Angry drivers/ road rage

 It’d be nice to say we could all act like civil adults and share the road, but one of the biggest dangers you’ll encounter on the roads is other drivers.

 Everyone should be aware of and watch out for angry drivers often peeved at an imagined “queue jump” or some other faulty logic.

 I’ve seen all sorts of childish behaviour from drivers as a reaction to motorcyclists filtering (myself and others), such as pulling across the centre lane to prevent progress, shouting, beeping, and even once punching a passing moped rider.

 Watch out, be careful, and don’t get involved in any confrontation.

-If you feel threatened by a driver’s actions towards yourself, you should get yourself to safety and report it to the police on the non-emergency line.
+If you feel threatened by a driver’s actions, you should get yourself to safety and report it to the police on the non-emergency line.

 I’ve done it; he’s done it, we’ve all done it.
 If you hit a mirror, stop and talk to the driver to assess the damage and what they want to do.
 Often there’s no damage, and a simple apology is all that’s needed to resolve the situation amicably.

 A study conducted by Belgium Research firm Transport and Mobility Leuven in 2011 found that within the population of their study if 10% of car owners switched to motorcycles, that time loss for all road users due to congestion would reduce by 40%.

 This amounts to 15,000 hours or a net benefit of €350,000 a day.